jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 # 17. State Manager

-- **AWS Systems Manager State Manager** is a capability that helps you define and maintain a **desired configuration state** for your Amazon EC2 instances and on-premises servers.
+- **AWS Systems Manager State Manager** is a capability that helps us define and maintain a **desired configuration state** for your Amazon EC2 instances and on-premises servers.
 - It ensures that your instances remain compliant with a defined configuration over time.